 Walmart organizational snapshot

-Everyday low cost (“EDLC”) is Walmart’s commitment to control expenses.
+Everyday low cost (“EDLC”) is Walmart’s commitment to controlling expenses.
 Those savings can be passed along to customers.
 Walmart has an omnichannel presence to provide customers access to a broad assortment of goods at any time and in many locations in the US and internationally.
 Besides its physical infrastructure, Walmart has also been investing in its digital platforms, based on eCommerce.

 Walmart comprises three main segments:

-Walmart U.S. is the largest segment operating in all the 50 states in the U.S., Washington D.C. and Puerto Rico.
+Walmart U.S. is the largest segment operating in all the 50 states in the U.S., Washington D.C., and Puerto Rico.
 It follows three primary store formats, as well as eCommerce.
-Walmart U.S. generated approximately 64% of our net sales in 2018
+Walmart U.S. generated approximately 64% of our net sales in 2018.

 Walmart International consists of operations in 27 countries outside of the U.S.